Types of Trusts

 The trust’s focus is to contribute towards the achievement of the personal goals, improved health and wellbeing, and personal development of the recipients.

-We are the trustee for the Foundation, however the Department for Education and Child Development provides the operational support for the trust and applications should be made directly to Dame Roma Mitchell Grants, Department for Education and Child Development.
+We are the trustee for the Foundation, however the Department for Child Protection provides the operational support for the trust and applications should be made directly to Dame Roma Mitchell Grants, Department for Child Protection.

 Their contact details are: